The LearningPlanet Festival is back from January 21 to 28, 2026!

 Short description of the workshop

 Around the world, rising conflict, polarization, and democratic instability call for new approaches to peacebuilding and civic engagement.
-At the same time, rapid advances in Artificial Intelligence are reshaping how we communicate, learn, organise, and participate in society.
+At the same time, rapid advances in Artificial Intelligence are reshaping how we communicate, learn, organize, and participate in society.
 This workshop explores how youth-led peace and democracy initiatives can be strengthened by combining peace education, conflict transformation, broad listening, and participatory methods with emerging AI tools.

 Drawing inspiration from the Peaceful Futures ecosystem, we will examine practices such as structured dialogue, civic engagement, mediation, and foresight-and consider how these can evolve in an AI-intense era to foster empathy, inclusion, and youth agency.
 Through collaborative discussion and co-design activities, participants will identify key research priorities and prototype approaches for using AI to support peaceful and democratic cultures.
 The workshop brings together researchers, educators, youth leaders, technologists, and philanthropic actors committed to shaping AI for the common good.